cstfre/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Hello word in Shell, I/O Redirections and filters with you jo
+Hello word in Shell, I/O Redirections and filters with you jo😎